-- (a) The minimum duration for both the Doctor's Degree in Technology and Doctoral Degree shall be two consecutive years. - (b) If a student fails to obtain the qualification within four years of first registering for it, the Senate may refuse to renew the student's registration or may renew it subject to any conditions it may deem fit to impose.
-A student may apply to the Executive Committee of the Faculty Board for an extension. - (c) A person must: - register in order to complete his/her proposal for approval by the relevant Faculty Research Committe and begin to work on the research project as soon as registration takes place.
+- (a) The minimum duration for a Doctoral Degree shall be two consecutive academic years of registered study. - (b) If a Doctoral student fails to complete the qualification after four years of registered study, the Senate may refuse to renew the student's registration or may renew it subject to any conditions it may deem fit to impose.
+A student may apply to the Executive Committee of the Faculty Board for an extension. - (c) A person must: - (i) register in order to complete his/her proposal for approval by the relevant Faculty Research Committee and begin to work on the research project as soon as registration takes place.